Han dynasty: Astronomy

-Han Chinese astronomers made star catalogues and detailed records of comets that appeared in the night sky, including recording the 12 BC appearance of the comet now known as Halley's Comet.

-Han dynasty astronomers adopted a geocentric model of the universe, theorizing that it was shaped like a sphere surrounding the earth in the center.
+Han dynasty astronomers made star catalogues and detailed records of comets that appeared in the night sky, including recording the appearance of the comet now known as Halley's Comet in 12 BC.
+They adopted a geocentric model of the universe, theorizing that it was a sphere surrounding the Earth in the centre.
 They assumed that the Sun, Moon, and planets were spherical and not disc-shaped.
 They also thought that the illumination of the Moon and planets was caused by sunlight, that lunar eclipses occurred when the Earth obstructed sunlight falling onto the Moon, and that a solar eclipse occurred when the Moon obstructed sunlight from reaching the Earth.
 Although others disagreed with his model, Wang Chong accurately described the water cycle of the evaporation of water into clouds.